-In summary, subject to the terms of the Master Policy, the Insurance Arrangements cover the Law Practice, its current and past partners/directors along with its current and past employees, for claims notified during the Insurance Year.
+In summary, subject to the terms of the Master Policy, the PII arrangement covers a law practice, its current and past Principals and its current and past employees for claims made during the Insurance Year.

-- the Annual Contribution (Regulation 92), and
+- the Annual Contribution (Section 163 of the Act), and

 New applications or request for changes during the insurance year